- How can a financial adviser help me?

 You can search for an adviser directly by name or by location.

-Then enter the first and last name of the adviser you are looking for; selecting from this drop-down will automatically initiate the search.
+On the “Find advisers” page, select ‘Adviser’, then enter the first and last name of the adviser you are looking for.
+Selecting from this dropdown will automatically initiate the search.

 - Who owns Adviser Ratings?